Jun1l1ll1/Encoder/README.md

 # Encoder
-A website that can encode and decode text.
+A website that can encode and decode text!

 Using Svelte.